alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 roaster_map = df[["roaster", "roaster_country"]].groupby("roaster").first()["roaster_country"]
 ```

-There is evidence that certain roasters product particularly good/poor coffee (or are preferred/disliked by the reviewers).
-The model may therefore need a feature giving it this information.
+Since the previous analysis above showed that there is evidence that certain roasters product particularly good/poor coffee (or are preferred/disliked by the reviewers), the model may therefore need a feature giving it this information.
 We cannot simply convert the roaster using one-hot encoding as there are too many different values.
 Let us instead only include the most common roasters (those with > 10 coffees).

 ```python
 roasters = df["roaster"].value_counts()